DOMESTIC VIOLENCE DEFENSE

 The reasons behind the charges can be important to your defense

 The issues leading to domestic violence charges are often complex.
 For example, a painful relationship breakup can lead to false charges or and a litigious divorce may prompt a spouse to file false charges simply to gain an advantage in a child custody settlement.
-When you bring your concerns to Crosland, Rapaport & Graham, you benefit from a lawyers who works closely with you to reveal the circumstances that led to false charges.
+When you bring your concerns to The Crosland Law Group, LLC, you benefit from a lawyers who works closely with you to reveal the circumstances that led to false charges.
 We make every effort to uncover evidence that can secure the best possible results for your case.